Los Angeles County avoids new mask rule as COVID stabilizes

 On Thursday, she said the county managed to dodge imposition of the broad mask rule.
 The county remains at the “high” CDC level of community transmission, but it could drop to “medium” in coming weeks.

 Ferrer made the announcement during a briefing at which she displayed flat and declining data graphs.

-“As you can see, there’s been a fairly steady decline in cases since July 23, potentially signaling the beginning of a downward trend in cases,” she said.
+She said transmission has dropped steadily since July 23, “potentially signaling the beginning of a downward trend in cases.”
 Hospitalizations are also down.

+“We’re on a decline right now, and it’s hard for us to imagine reinstating universal indoor masking when we’re on this significant of a decline,” Ferrer said.
+But she added that health officials would reassess things should case rates and hospital admissions spike again.

-While masks won’t be required in most indoor spaces, Ferrer reminded residents that face coverings are an effective tool to reduce spread.
+While masks won’t be required in most indoor spaces, Ferrer reminded residents that face coverings remain an effective tool to reduce spread.

 As it has for most of the pandemic, LA County will still require masks in some indoor spaces, including health care facilities, Metro trains and buses, airports, jails and homeless shelters.